w796933/firewall-api/ipset/README.md

-and BlacklistEvent records contain a foreign key reference to BlacklistAddresses to allows event records to be managed by the BlacklistAddress the object manager.
+and BlacklistEvent records contain a foreign key reference to BlacklistAddresses to allows event records to be managed by the BlacklistAddress object manager.

 **View**